-Among the European organizations, the OSCE, by virtue of its extensive membership, and the EU, due to its well-acknowledged stakes in Central Asia, are the most natural contributors to Kazakhstan's democratic transition.
+Among the European organizations, the OSCE, by virtue of its extensive membership, and the EU, due to its well-acknowledged stakes in Central Asia,2 are the most natural contributors to Kazakhstan's democratic transition.
 However, the Council of Europe, the oldest pan-European organization active in human rights protection and standard setting, can too add value to the overall democratization of Central Asia and of Kazakhstan in particular.
-While the role of the Council of Europe and especially of the ance and cooperation with Central Asia is duly acknowledged,3 its other tools, especially the mechanisms offered by the Parliamentary Assembly of the Council of Europe (PACE), have not received proper attention.
-The recent initiatives launched by the Assembly demonstrate that it too can contribute to the process by offering sustainable political scrutiny of the democratization efforts in Kazakhstan, thus deepening ity with respect to human rights and fundamental freedoms.
+While the role of the Council of Europe and especially of the Venice Commission in terms of technical assistance and cooperation with Central Asia is duly acknowledged,3 its other tools, especially the mechanisms offered by the Parliamentary Assembly of the Council of Europe (PACE), have not received proper attention.
+The recent initiatives launched by the Assembly demonstrate that it too can contribute to the process by offering sustainable political scrutiny of the democratization efforts in Kazakhstan, thus deepening Kazakhstan's sense of international accountability with respect to human rights and fundamental freedoms.